Kane0068/gemini-1.5-model-projects/README.md

 2. Open the desired `.ipynb` file in Jupyter Notebook
 3. Follow the instructions within each notebook for specific usage guidelines

+For detailed usage instructions, please watch our [demo video on YouTube](your_video_link_here).

 ## 🤖 About Gemini 1.5
 These projects leverage Google's Gemini 1.5 capabilities, showcasing its advanced features in:
 - Long-form content understanding
 - Multi-modal analysis
 - Complex reasoning
 - Interactive dialogue generation

+## 📄 License
+This project is licensed under the Apache 2.0 License - see the LICENSE file for details.